chromaui/chromatic-docs/setup.md

 | `--debug`                | Output extra debugging information.                                                                                                                                            |
 | `CI=true`                | Tell Chromatic that you're running in CI.
 This will hide the "Setup CI / Automation" messages in the UI.
 Add _before_ the test command like so: `CI=true yarn chromatic...`    |

-Additional options and more documentation are available in the `storybook-chromatic` package [documentation](https://github.com/chromaui/chromatic-cli).

----

-## Troubleshooting
+### Troubleshooting

-#### Test build failures
+#### Build failures

 A build will _fail_ if any of the snapshots fail to render (i.e. in rendering the latest version of the component, the snapshot throws a JavaScript exception).
 You'll need to fix the code for errored components before we can pass the build.

 #### Errored builds

 Chromatic builds and runs Storybook flawlessly _most of the time_, but we're not perfect (we wish).
 Sometimes builds don't run due to rare infrastructure issues.
-If this happens, try to re-run the build.
-Rest assured, we keep track of errors and continue to work to improve the service every day.
+If this happens, try to re-run the build in your CI provider.
+We keep track of these errors to improve the service.

 #### Timed out

 Chromatic takes snapshots very quickly.
 However, if we lose the connection to your server (for instance if you stop your server mid-build, or your internet connection goes down), builds can time out.
-Simply restart the build---perhaps with a more stable connection.
+Check your connection and try restarting the build.

 #### Failed to evaluate your stories

-To make a list of Chromatic specs from your Storybook stories, we evaluate your story code from a node script, using JSDOM to simulate a browser environment.
-We don't render your stories but just gather a list of them by including your story files.
-You may need to avoid calling various browser-only constructs at the top-level or mock them out.
+We use [JSDOM](https://github.com/tmpvar/jsdom) to evaluate your stories in a simulated browser environment.
+JSDOM doesn't support every browser-specific construct or API.
+Our package provides shims for [common constructs](https://github.com/chromaui/chromatic-cli/blob/19751d87d950a2aecefb522e57c9a13c8c34fe54/bin/lib/jsdom-shims.js), but you may need mock them out yourself for extra coverage.
 Pass `--debug` to the script command to get extra info if it fails.

 #### No Storybook specs found